auth0/docs/articles/extensions/custom-social-extensions.md

 ![](/media/articles/extensions/installed-custom-social-extension.png)

 Once you have installed the app, you will need to configure it to work with whatever social providers you require.
-To do so, click on the link to the app listed under "Installed Extensions".
+To do so, click on the "Custom Social Connections" link listed under "Installed Extensions".

 You will be asked to authorize the Custom Social Connections app.
 If you do so, the New Connection window will pop open.

+![](/media/articles/extensions/custom-social-connections.png)

 Click the slider next to the social provider you are interested in setting up.
 The slider will turn from grey to green, indicating that a connection to that provider exists.

-![](/media/articles/extensions/custom-social-connections.png)

 ### Configuring Social Connection Settings